Nahokey/Nahokey/README.md

 ### Introduction

 - I'm what people know as Naoki online.
-But one of my real name is Mustaqim.
-- I'm a high school student and 2022 will be the last year I'm in high school.
+I go by Naoki on some platforms.
 - I'm somewhat considered to be quite passionate on developing something.

 ### About